 |Chris Payne, Chief Financial Officer||Amanda Aldridge|

-The Board considers the balance achieved between Executive and Non-Executive Directors as appropriate and effective for the control and direction of the business.
+The Board considers the balance achieved between Executive and Non- Executive Directors to be appropriate and effective for the control and direction of the business going forward.

 The Senior Independent Director is available to shareholders if they have concerns which are not resolved through the normal channels of the Chairman, Chief Executive or Chief Financial Officer, or for which such contact is inappropriate.
 The Chairman and Non-Executive Directors do not participate in any bonus, share option or pension scheme of the Group.
 They are initially appointed for a three-year term and, subject to review and re-election, can serve up to a maximum of three such terms.

-The Board met 12 times during 2018, to discuss the latest operating and financial information, key strategic items and other topics requiring discussion or decision.
+The Board met nine times during 2019 to discuss the latest operating and financial information, key strategic items and other topics requiring discussion or decision.
 Board papers are issued where possible, a week prior to each meeting to allow adequate consideration of the matters to be discussed.
 The Board’s meeting agenda is structured to ensure that sufficient time is given to each item under consideration.
-During the year there is ample opportunity for the Chairman to meet with the Non-Executive Directors without the Executive Directors being present on the day of each board meeting and they have additionally met once during 2019.
-The Non-Executive Directors have substantial contact between meetings and also endeavour to regularly visit operating locations to review operations first-hand and meet with the wider employee base.
+The Chairman holds meetings of the Non-Executive Directors without the Executive Directors being present on the day of each board meeting and they have additionally met once during 2019.
+The Non-Executive Directors have also met without the Chairman or the Executive Directors present, led by the Senior Independent Director.